-Surgeons at the Froedtert & the Medical College Bariatric Surgery Program are highly experienced in performing the laparoscopic Roux en Y gastric bypass, a procedure that restricts the volume of food eaten and reduces feeling of hunger.
+Our surgeons are highly experienced in performing the Roux-en-Y gastric bypass — a bariatric procedure that restricts the volume of food eaten and reduces feeling of hunger.
 Considered the gold standard of weight loss surgery, the procedure has been shown to offer the best combination of weight loss with the fewest nutritional risks.
-In certain circumstances, your surgeon may determine that the open approach is safer.
-Your surgeon will discuss this with you.
+In certain circumstances, your surgeon will determine and discuss if the open approach is safer for you.

 Little Interference with Absorption of Food

-With the Roux Y Gastric Bypass, there is very little interference with normal absorption of food—the operation works by reducing food intake and the feeling of hunger.
+With the Roux-en-Y gastric bypass, there is very little interference with normal absorption of food—the operation works by reducing food intake and the feeling of hunger.
 The result is a very early sense of fullness, followed by a very profound sense of satisfaction.
 Patients continue to enjoy eating—but they enjoy eating a lot less.

 During the procedure, the stomach is divided and separated with a special stapler in order to create a small stomach pouch.
 The new stomach is roughly one half ounce in size.
 The small intestine is then cut about 2 feet below the stomach and reconnected to the new stomach pouch.

 A small opening between the stomach and the intestine—about the size of a dime—is made to allow food to empty slowly from the pouch.
 The lower part of the stomach is bypassed, but digestive juices, bile and stomach acids flow normally, eventually mixing with and digesting food.

 Benefits After Roux-en-Y Gastric Bypass Surgery